Waiting for Arc the Lad – PlayStation RPG Memories

 Saga Scarlet Grace: Ambitions

 Scarlet Grace is the best Saga game I have played, which is similar to being the smartest Qanon believer.
 The series has managed to improve in stature amongst people who care about long running JRPGs, no doubt assisted by Jeremy Parish’s constant Kawazu fawning.
-I am happy the games exist because having something weird and different is preferable to not having it, but the games do not really come together from what I have experienced. → Of all the words of mice and men, the saddest are, ‘Game Over.’
+I am happy the games exist because having something weird and different is preferable to not having it, but the games do not really come together from what I have experienced. → Romance of the Three Articles IV: Post of Fire

 On the Rejection of Writing Formal Game Reviews